wenkangjing/notes-launch-school/notes/_noteWebAPIs.md

 - Verbs
   - GET - read
+    - Only ASCII chars
+    - Data is visible to everyone in URL
+    - GET requests can be cached
+    - GET requests remain in the browser history
+    - GET requests can be bookmarked
+    - GET requests should never be used when dealing with sensitive data (i.e. username/password)
+    - GET requests have length restrictions (2048 characters)
+    - GET requests should be used only to retrieve data

   - POST - Create
+    - Data is not displayed in URL
+    - Any data type, i.g. binary data
+    - POST requests are never cached
+    - POST requests do not remain in the browser history
+    - POST requests cannot be bookmarked
+    - POST requests have no restrictions on data length

   - PUT - Update whole records
   - PATCH - Updates pieces of records
   - DELETE